Ada-Developers-Academy/core-unit-3/handling-forms/controlled-forms.md

 Recall that every event-handling function is automatically passed [an Event object](https://developer.mozilla.org/en-US/docs/Web/API/Event), whether we use it or not!

-We rarely need any additional information for a click event, so we tend to leave off the event parameter for click handlers.
-But we can use a change event to get information about the input that was changed.
+We rarely need additional information for a click event, so we tend to leave off the event parameter for click handlers, but we can use a change event to get information about the input that changed.

 Event objects include all sorts of details about the event, and we can look through [the Event documentation](https://developer.mozilla.org/en-US/docs/Web/API/Event/target) to find anything we need.